kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 is to use HKDF-Extract with the Salt being the current secret state and the Input Keying Material (IKM) being the new secret to be added.

-In this version of KEMTLS, the input secret is:
+In this version of KEM-Auth, the input secret is:

  -  KEM shared secret which could be just one PQKEM or the concatenation of the PQKEM with the "classical" KEM.